T&Cs – Relative Insight Ltd.

 Order Form: The document outlining the specifics of each Project, signed by both parties and incorporated as though fully reproduced herein.

-Professional Services: the category of professional service support to be provided by Supplier chosen by the Customer and specified on the Order Form, namely: Self Serve; Collaborative; Managed Service; or Insight as a Service, as more particularly described on the Website.
+Professional Services: the category of professional service support to be provided by Supplier chosen by the Customer and specified on the Order Form, namely: Self Serve; Collaborative; Managed Service; or Insight as a Service, as more particularly described on the Professional Services Website.

 Project/s: the projects the Customer creates to manage studies, and which contain the comparisons the Customer makes that are derived from the Language Sets.